chrivand/talos_blog_to_casebook/README.md

      * If there was an update -> parse all the new blogs.
      * If there was no update -> do nothing.
 3. During the parsing of the blog, an attempt is made to remove False Positives, like hyperlinks to other webpages (e.g., Snort.org).
-4. After this the CTR API is used to retrieve all the observables from the cleaned blog.
+4. After this the SxTR API is used to retrieve all the observables from the cleaned blog.
-5. In version 2.0 it now removes observables with a clean disposition (retrieved from CTR API).
+5. In version 2.0 it now removes observables with a clean disposition (retrieved from SxTR API).
 6. In version 2.0 it now also checks for Target Sightings.
 If there is a Sighting of a Target, the Webex Teams message and the Case description in Casebook will get a "HIGH PRIOIRTY" tag.
-5. The last step is to create a CTR Casebook with the retrieved observables.
+5. The last step is to create a SxTR Casebook with the retrieved observables.
 The title of the blog and the link to the blog will be added into the Case.
 Optionally, a Webex Teams message is sent to a room to update the Threat Responder.

 ## Installation